ilkhoeri/cretex/CONTRIBUTING.md

 2. Clone your forked repo: `git clone git@github.com:{your_username}/cretex.git`

-3. Run `bun install` to install dependencies.
+3. Run `yarn` to install dependencies.

 4. Start playing with the code!
-You can do some simple experimentation in [`playground.ts`](playground.ts) (see `bun play` below) or start implementing a feature right away.
+You can do some simple experimentation in [`playground.ts`](playground.ts) (see `yarn play` below) or start implementing a feature right away.

 ## Alternative: VSCode Dev Container setup